sebastianmalin/writeup_compass_xmass_21/README.md

-# Merry XmaSS challenge 2021
+# Merry XmaSS – XSS advent calendar 2021

-Find the challenge here **https://xmass.compass-demo.com/**
+Find the challenge hosted by [Compass Security](https://www.compass-security.com/de/) here: https://xmass.compass-demo.com/

-The goal is to get an *alert(1)* popup by injecting code via the given forms in the XSS advent calendar.
+Use your XSS skills to pop up *alert(1)* windows on every day.

+**SPOILER ALERT!** Stop reading here, if you want to solve the challenges yourself.

+---

+These are some solutions I was able to find, I am sure there are many more.

 **+++ Day 1 +++**
 https://xmass.compass-demo.com/level1